World Order/Series2/Volume 34/Issue 3/Text

 Beauty as a Symbol of Transformation[edit]

 The word most closely associated with the buildings, terraces, and gardens on Mount Carmel is beauty.
 The Bahá’í writings portray beauty as an attribute of God.
-Its usage suggests an intimate approach to the inner reality of the Divine Essence opened to humankind through the bounty of God’s love for His highest and noblest
+Its usage suggests an intimate approach to the inner reality of the Divine Essence opened to humankind through the bounty of God's love for His highest and noblest creation:

+O SON OF MAN!
 Veiled in My immemorial being and in the ancient eternity of My essence, I knew My love for thee; therefore I created thee, have engraved on thee Mine image and revealed to thee My beauty.

 For Bahá’ís, creating beauty in the physical world is not only a means of achieving pleasure and enjoyment but of expressing love and adoration for God.
-Thus, from the earliest years of his ministry, Shoghi Effendi strove to beautify the gardens surrounding the Shrine of the Báb and the Shrine of Baha’u’llah at Bahjí, both as a fitting tribute to their stations as the twin Manifestations of God for this age, and
+Thus, from the earliest years of his ministry, Shoghi Effendi strove to beautify the gardens surrounding the Shrine of the Báb and the Shrine of Bahá’u’lláh at Bahjí, both as a fitting tribute to their stations as the twin Manifestations of God for this age, and

-6. Fariburz Sahba, quoted in “On Mount Carmel,” One Country, 13.1 (Apr.—June 2001). and at <http://onecountry.org/e131/e13101asiTerraces opening.htm>.)
+6. Fariburz Sahba, quoted in "On Mount Carmel," One Country, 13.1 (Apr.-June 2001). and at

-7. Bahá’u’lláh, The Hidden Womk, trans.
-Shoghi Effendi (Wilmette, IL: Bahá’í Publishing Trust, 1939, 1994 printing) AHW3, PHWIZ.
+7. Bahá’u’lláh, The Hidden Words, trans.
+Shoghi Effendi (Wilmette, IL: Bahá’í Publishing Trust,

-8. Baha’u’llah, Kitáb—i—fqdn: The Book of Certitude, trans.
-Shoghi Effendi, lst pocket—size ed.
 (Wilmette, IL: Bahá’í Publishing Trust, 1993, 1998 printing) 13; see also 17, 45, 167.

 Peter J. Khan, a member of the Universal House of Justice, has suggested that the gardens and terraces are not only to be admired but also contemplated.
 He observes that they call us to reassess the role of beauty in our lives, particularly in terms of how we beautify our inner beings with manners, speech, and deeds and the way in which we conduct our relationships with others.
 They also invite us to reflect on the need for balance between the material and the spiritual and teach us that symmetry, balance, and proportion are essential aspects of life.11